HOW TO

 How to Improve Website Navigation for Better UX

 Effective website navigation is the backbone of any user-centric online experience.
-When users visit a website, they expect an intuitive and easy path to the information they seek.
-Incorporating navigation practices that are both visible and accessible significantly enhances the user experience, allowing for a more engaging and efficient interaction with a website's content.
+When users visit a website, they expect an intuitive and easy path to the information they are looking for.

 Website navigation refers to the system that allows visitors to interact with and move around a website.
 It is a key element in determining the user experience (UX) as it guides users through a website’s content, making it accessible and understandable.